MaierOli2010/ISMRM_RRSG/README.md

 to run the reconstruction for brain and heart data with increasing accelaration.
 After reconstruction is finished, the required plots will be automatically generated and saved in the root folder.

 Regularization can be changed or turned off by changing the value of ```lambd``` in ```default.ini```.
 The .ini file will be automatically generated the first time the code is run.
 The ```tol``` parameter can be used to change the desired toleranze of the optimization scheme. ```max_iters``` defines the maximum number of CG iterations.

+Please cite "Oliver Maier, Matthias Schloegl, Kristian Bredies, and Rudolf Stollberger; 3D Model-Based Parameter Quantification on Resource Constrained Hardware using Double-Buffering.
+Proceedings of the 27th meeting of the ISMRM, 2019, Montreal, Canada" if using the software or parts of it, specifically the PyOpenCL based NUFFT, in your work.